Sales executives connect organisations with customers by winning new business, building client relationships and opening up new markets

-Your role as a sales executive is to sell a company's products and services to individuals, businesses, and government organisations.
-Sales may be domestic (within the UK), international, or a combination of both.
+Your role as a sales executive is to sell a company's products and services to individuals, businesses and government organisations.
+Sales may be domestic (within the UK), international, or a mix of both.

 Types of sales executive